jwoudenberg/Shortcut/README.md

 This is a project I originally started to learn Javascript (old version sits in the master branch).
 Recently, I've picked it up again as a way to spend some time with some newer frontend libraries.

-I'm using [React.js](https://pozadi.github.io/kefir/#) as my view layer.
+I'm using [React.js](https://facebook.github.io/react/) as my view layer.
-[Kefir](https://pozadi.github.io/kefir/#) will serve as my FRP library for building the rule logic.
+[Flyd](https://github.com/paldepind/flyd) will serve as my FRP library for building the rule logic.
 I'm inspired by the Haskell library [Gloss](https://hackage.haskell.org/package/gloss), where you basically create a game by specifying some data structure to represent it's state, an event handler and a render function.
-React.js is the render function, Kefir will be my event handler.
+React.js is the render function, Flyd will be my event handler.

 I have some vague ideas for a server component, so I'm using browserify in preparation for the moment I'd like to run the rule logic server-side too.